Setup & debugging

 This runs after Notification Service Extensions, which modify the payload before display.

-removeForegroundLifecycleListener() or removeEventListener() to stop listening when the handler is no longer needed.
+removeForegroundLifecycleListener() or removeEventListener() to stop listening.

 clearAllNotifications()